The November Man: Reception

 On Rotten Tomatoes, the film has an approval rating of 35%, based on 124 reviews, with an average rating of 4.7/10.
 The site's critical consensus reads, "The November Man has a few of the ingredients necessary for a better-than-average spy thriller, making it all the more disappointing that it falls back on dull genre clichés."
 On Metacritic, the film has a score of 38 out of 100, based on 32 critics, indicating "generally unfavorable reviews".
 On CinemaScore, audiences gave the film an average grade of "B+" on an A+ to F scale.

 Bilge Ebiri of Vulture wrote, "Brosnan, who was a better James Bond than he often gets credit for, doesn’t like to smile much, but he still brings a weary likability to a grim part, just enough to keep us invested as the movie trots through its gauntlet of familiar twists and double-crosses."

 Possible sequel

 On June 12, 2014, it was revealed that Sriram Das' production company, Das Films, had commissioned a sequel to the film.
-On August 20, 2014, while on The Tonight Show Starring Jimmy Fallon, Brosnan officially announced that a sequel was in preparation, and Relativity Media would soon be entering pre-production.
+On August 20, 2014, while on The Tonight Show Starring Jimmy Fallon, Brosnan said that a sequel was in preparation, and Relativity Media would soon be entering pre-production.
 However, nothing further has been reported since then, and it is presumed that the project has been shelved.